 Next, think about whether you want to start an online business or if you need physical premises.
 If you're thinking of setting up an online shop then it could make more financial sense to start your business from home.

 Still stuck for ideas?
-Check out the business trends in 2021 for more inspiration.
+Check out the latest business trends for more inspiration.